 "three relations between dream and text: (1) allusion to actual dreams of one's own, (2) narrative fictions of dreaming in the text, and (3) the condition of poetry (or genre of poem, if one must, or intensity of poetic force) which allows a poetic text, no matter how carefully contrived and constructed, to escape from the hand of the poets's wit, and partake of the unwitting poesis of dream work."

 Maybe the narrower view of dreams as mere raw material arose from Freud's obsessive symbol-hunting and wariness about ESP (not dismissal!
 Even Doktor Reality Principle admitted it was real).
 Shamans in other cultures treat dreams more literally--as real experiences which can (like any life-experience) be symbolic, but also can provide literal warnings useful to the dreamer and to the wider community.
 A third eye!
 That's close to Yeats's view--the dream's both real and symbolic.
-But then I'd call him a self-taught shaman; like Blake.
+But then I'd call him a self-taught shaman; as is Blake.

 In creation-fever, something extraordinary does happen; but the same thing as dreaming?
 "Poems are neither nightdream nor day-dream."
 I just don't know.
 What do you think?

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books